-The supraspinatus muscle plays the role of the initiator for the abduction of the arm alongside the deltoid muscle.
+The supraspinatus muscle plays the initiator’s role in the abduction of the arm alongside the deltoid muscle.
 They both contain the same abduction power.
 The muscle originates from the Supraspinous fossa and inserts into the superior facet of the greater tuberosity of the Humerus.

 This muscle lies inferior to the supraspinatus muscle as it originates from the infraspinatus fossa and inserts into the medial facet of the humeral greater tuberosity.
 The function of this muscle is to facilitate the external rotation of the shoulder.

-Originating from along the lateral border of the scapula and inserting at the inferior facet of the greater tuberosity, the teres minor muscle also aids with external rotation.
+Originating from the scapula’s lateral border and inserting at the greater tuberosity’s inferior facet, the teres minor muscle also aids with external rotation.

-The largest and the most influential of the rotator cuff muscles is the subscapularis muscle, which enables internal rotation of the shoulder.
+The subscapularis muscle is the largest and most influential of the rotator cuff muscles, enabling the shoulder’s internal rotation.
 About 53% of the cuff strength belongs to this muscle.
 It originates from the subscapular fossa and inserts into the lesser tuberosity of the humeral head.

 Due to the intricacies of these muscles and their role, they are very susceptible to injury.
-Among the more common forms of injury would be rotator cuff tears and rotator cuff tendinopathy.
-Rotator cuff injuries of the shoulder joint are common among all but more prevalent in those active in sports.
-Traumatic injuries of the shoulder involving the rotator cuffs are most common among racket sports, such as tennis or badminton, players.
-Gym-goers may also be susceptible, especially if they don’t warm up or push themselves too hard.
+The more common forms of damage would be rotator cuff tears and rotator cuff tendinopathy.
+Rotator cuff injuries of the shoulder joint are shared among all but more prevalent in sports.
+Traumatic injuries to the shoulder involving the rotator cuffs are most common among racket sports, such as tennis or badminton players.
+Gym-goers may also be susceptible significantly if they don’t warm up or push themselves too hard.

-The second group of patients predisposed to rotator cuff tears is the middle-aged and the elderly.
-Non-athletic tears in middle-aged persons or elderly patients are often linked to degenerative changes that have occurred over the years.
-Many times, patients ignore smaller shoulder discomfort or malfunction.
-Minor shoulder disorders are related to degenerative changes in the rotator cuffs.
-These degenerative changes are progressive in nature and often lead to tears when activity increases.
-Therefore, it is our advice to fix even the smallest of shoulder pain, disorders, discomfort, or injury before you succumb to greater issues or larger tears of the rotator cuffs.
+The second group of patients predisposed to rotator cuff tears is middle-aged and elderly.
+Non-athletic tears in middle-aged persons or elderly patients are the results of degenerative changes.
+Degenerative changes are common in patients who ignore smaller shoulder discomfort or malfunction.
+These degenerative changes are progressive, often leading to tears with increased activity.
+Therefore, we advise fixing even the most minor shoulder pain, disorders, discomfort, or injury before you succumb to more significant issues or larger tears of the rotator cuffs.

-Of course, the best treatment for any spine, joint or sports injury is by non-operative means.
-Surgery involves cutting, and as such will always lead to a degree of soft tissue damage.
-On the other hand, effective non-operative means that are holistic will have longer-lasting benefits without the surgical complications.
-At Chiropractic Specialty Center, we use a host of therapeutic methods and devices including specialized methods of trigger point therapy to help restore proper function following an injury.
-Regardless of the type of shoulder injury, our clinical teams have the expertise and experience to treat your shoulder without drugs, injection or surgery.
+Of course, the best treatment for any spine, joint, or sports injury is non-operative means.
+Surgery involves cutting, which will always lead to a degree of soft tissue damage.
+On the other hand, effective non-operative means that are holistic will have longer-lasting benefits without surgical complications.

 Many surgical centers recommend steroid injections into the shoulder joint.
-A steroid injection may decrease pain for a few days or weeks, but it will never repair the damage.
-What is worse is that the steroid injected into the shoulder joint can cause degenerative changes in your shoulder, leading to premature wear and tear.
-Often, people who have had a shoulder injection end up having a surgical intervention.
-So why would you opt for a therapeutic approach that ends with a surgical cut?
-The best way to avoid shoulder surgery is by avoiding the steroid injections.
+An injection (steroid injection) may decrease pain for a few days or weeks, but it will never repair the damage.
+Worse, the steroid injected into the shoulder joint can cause degenerative changes in your shoulder, leading to premature wear and tear.
+Often, people who have had a shoulder injection end up having surgical intervention.

-Contrary to the common belief, rotator cuff surgeries are not that successful.
+Contrary to common belief, rotator cuff surgeries are not that successful.
 The dirty little secret of rotator cuff surgery is that tear occurs following surgery.
 The subsequent tears are often larger and more dramatic.
-Although shoulder surgeries have become a common procedure in many surgical settings, the rate of success has not improved.
-A published research titled “Rotator Cuff Repair,” released in Vol 43, Issue 2, 2015, of the American Journal of Sports Medicine, related that tears often occur in about a two-year period following the surgical intervention.
+Although shoulder surgeries have become a standard procedure in many surgical settings, the success rate has not improved.
+The published research titled “Rotator Cuff Repair,” released in Vol 43, Issue 2, 2015, of the American Journal of Sports Medicine, related that tears often occur in about two years following the surgical intervention.

-Therefore, we would encourage all our patients with a shoulder injury to seek non-surgical interventions as primary means.
-Surgery should be avoided as the relapse or even chance of getting bigger tears is relatively high.
-Re-tears occur mainly due to the surgical intervention, which leads to fatty deposits along muscle fibers.
+Therefore, we would encourage all our patients with shoulder injuries to seek non-surgical interventions as primary means.
+Re-tears occur mainly due to surgical intervention, which leads to fatty deposits along muscle fibers.
 These fat deposits are the leading cause of reinjury.
 If you have a rotator cuff tear or injury, visit one of our centers.
 Let our corrective clinical teams treat your shoulders without injections or invasive procedures.
 We have Malaysia’s top chiropractors, and physiotherapists will provide you with lasting non-surgical relief.